w3f/polkadot-validator-setup/README.md

 This repo has code for creating a complete implementaion of the approach described [here](https://hackmd.io/QSJlqjZpQBihEU_ojmtR8g) from scratch, included both layers described in [Workflow](#workflow).
-This can be done on a host with node and git installed with:
+This can be done on a host with node, yarn and git installed with:

 ```
 $ git clone https://github.com/w3f/secure-validator
 $ cd secure-validator
+$ yarn
-$ node . sync
+$ yarn sync
 ```
 You will need credentials as environment variables for all the infrastructure provider used in the platform creation phase (AWS, Azure, GCP and packet).